hansehe/MqttClient/README.md

-# MqttClient
+# Ping Pong Client

 ## Introduction
-This web client introduces how to setup mqtt with angular.
+This web client introduces how to setup mqtt with angular to initiate a ping pong session with rabbitmq.

 Follow the steps below to get the service up and running! :)